 Stewart Cowley holds a D.Phil from Oxford University in physics.
 In 1987 he switched to finance, training on Wall Street.
 Since then, he has led investment departments in some of the world’s leading institutions and been a member of their executive boards.
 He has been a regular contributor to the BBC’s ‘Newsnight’, World Service and ‘Today’ programs as well as SKY.
 He has written columns for ‘The New Statesman”, “The Sunday Telegraph” and many more publications.
 Since leaving the City in 2015, Stewart has published four books and provided consulting services to a number of asset management groups.
 Stewart is active in the “Speakers for Schools” program, providing inspirational speeches to pupils who may be the first generation within their family to attend university

-Stewart’s interest and sympathies with the goals of the bpf come through his wife, who trained at the institute.
-He hopes he can bring some of his commercial, investment and executive experience to the Board of Trustees.
+Stewart’s interest and sympathies align perfectly with the goals of the bpf and he hopes he can bring some of his commercial, investment and executive experience to the Board of Trustees.

 Eleanor qualified in 2019 with bpf after completing her training as a Psychoanalytic Psychotherapist with the LCP.
 Eleanor's professional background is in higher education where she has worked in a variety of roles and is currently Head of Student Services at Birkbeck, University of London.
 She is passionate about education and lifelong learning, describing herself as an eternal student - having studied literature, journalism and career counselling before psychoanalysis.
 Eleanor has a small private practice and is involved with the bpf South London group.